Nezumi72/batch_render_helper/README.md

 * Download `.zip` file.
 * From the `Edit` menu select `Preferences` > `Add-ons`.
 * In the preferences panel select install and browse to the `batch render helper.zip` file.
-* The addon can be found in the testing section of addons and checked to enable.
+* The add-on can be found in the `Testing` section.
+* The `View Mode` selection determines panel style.

 [Back to Contents](#contents)